maximilianmbeck/ml-starter/README.md

 4. *Optimizer*: Just a PyTorch `optim.Optimizer`
 5. *LR Scheduler*: Just a PyTorch `optim.LRScheduler`

-Most projects should just have to implement the Task and Model, and use a default trainer, optimizer
+Most projects should just have to implement the Task and Model, and use a default trainer, optimizer and learning rate scheduler.
+Running the training command above will log the location of each component.

 ## Features